The-Yak-Collective/yakcollective/newsletters/2023-01-15 yakcon part 2.md

 The difference will be in our guest speakers.
 For Part Two we have, rather appropriately, two speakers.

-Mike Casey ([Farcaster](http://fcast.me/mc), [personal site](https://mcasey.xyz/)) will be tackling the difficult question: "Can Crypto Close the $4 Trillion SME Financing Gap?"
+Mike Casey ([Farcaster](http://fcast.me/mc), [personal site](https://mcasey.xyz/)) will be tackling the difficult question: “Can Crypto Close the $4 Trillion SME Financing Gap?”

-Mike specializes in investment and entrepreneurship in complex markets facing capital scarcity — whether that's by geography (think Africa) or vertical (think life sciences).
-It's an interesting playspace to be in.
+Mike specializes in investment and entrepreneurship in complex markets facing capital scarcity — whether that’s by geography (think Africa) or vertical (think life sciences).
+It’s an interesting playspace to be in.

 For example, in [this piece](https://porticoadvisers.com/2022/09/14/four-dynamics/) Mike highlighted four dynamics shaping global private markets today: